lilicoding/TA2Repo/README.md

-# TA2Repo
+# Static-Analysis-of-Android-Apps
-Testing Android Apps Repository
+A repository of peer-reviewed publications in the field of static analysis of Android apps